How Will ObamaCare Affect Your Small Business?

 When we say ObamaCare helps small business we mean that it helps smaller businesses provide their employees with better quality coverage that includes the new rights and protections offered by ObamaCare and gives them increased buying power (and in some cases cost-assistance) via the Small Business Health Options Program (SHOP) accessible through your State’s health insurance marketplace.

-The SHOP exchanges, are State specific online marketplaces opening Oct 1st, 2013 where employers can purchase employee insurance in a controlled market giving them the same buying power as larger firms.
+The SHOP exchanges, are State specific online marketplaces where employers can purchase employee insurance in a controlled market giving them the same buying power as larger firms.

-The SHOP will offer the same insurance choices and prices to small firms as they will to larger firms (although small firms may be able to use premium tax credits to “afford” cheaper insurance).
+The SHOP offers the same insurance choices and prices to small firms as they will to larger firms (although small firms may be able to use premium tax credits to “afford” cheaper insurance).
 The SHOP exchanges provide all employers with equal access to quality healthcare.

 Below, we explain the different taxes and benefits of ObamaCare for small business as well as some small business facts to help you understand ObamaCare, Small Business and Small Business Insurance in America.